dmoggles/mudpyl/doc/gui.rst

 The keybindings
 ===============

-mudpyl has a number of default keybindings, in addition to those the toolkit provides by default.
+pymudclient has a number of default keybindings, in addition to those the toolkit provides by default.
 These are found in ``gui/bindings.py``.
 They are loaded by default, so unless you want to change them, their loading can be ignored.
 They are: